Polarization

 Essentially, exposure of an atom to an external electric field causes the electron cloud of an atom to surround the positively charged nucleus of the atom opposite the direction of the electric field, causing one side of the atom to be positively charged and one side to be negatively charged.

-When the positive and negative charges within an object have become separated, the object is said to be polarized.
+As you know, negative and positive will always repel each other.
+So when the positive and negative charges within an object have become separated, the object is said to be polarized.

 Due to the physical separation of its positive and negative charges, a polarized object can behave like a dipole, so long as the charges remain separated.
 Once the electric field causing the polarization is removed and the positive and negative charges are no longer separated, the dipole disappears.